 WHAT YOU'LL BE DOING:

-The successful candidate will be an integral part of Xerces’ Pesticide Team helping design and fulfill program goals.
-Key program areas that the Specialist will engage in include outreach to expand ecologically sound pest management in urban and agricultural settings, advocacy for conservation-minded local, state and federal policies, and collaborations to advance research into the risks of and alternatives to pesticides.
+The successful candidate will be an integral part of Xerces' Pesticide Team helping design and fulfill program goals.
+Key program areas that the Specialist will engage in include outreach and education to expand ecologically sound pest management in urban settings and advocacy for conservation-minded local and state policies.

 ESSENTIAL JOB FUNCTIONS AND RESPONSIBILITIES:

-As part of a four-person Pesticide Program team, and reporting to the Pesticide Program Director, the Specialist will:
+As part of a multi-person Pesticide Program team and in coordination with our pollinator, endangered species, and outreach teams, the Specialist will:

-- Assist in creation and dissemination of pesticide related outreach materials.
-Materials could include community guides, fact sheets, summaries of scientific findings, and position papers.
+* Assist in creation and dissemination of pesticide/pest management related outreach materials, mainly for an urban audience.
+Materials could include community guides, fact sheets and position papers.

-- Provide technical support and clear information on how people can protect pollinators and other beneficial insects to a variety of audiences.
+* Provide technical support and clear information on how to protect pollinators and other beneficial insects to a variety of audiences.

-- Design, coordinate and present workshops and other trainings throughout the United States.
+* Design, coordinate and present workshops and other trainings.

-- Evaluate pest management plans to determine potential risk to invertebrates.
-Provide recommendations to reduce reliance upon pesticides and minimize pesticide related risks.
+* Provide recommendations to reduce reliance on pesticides and minimize pesticide related risks.

-- Respond to requests for information from Xerces Society team members, natural resource agencies, and the public.
+* Respond to requests for information from Xerces Society team members, Bee City USA affiliates and the public.

-- Maintain regular communication with the remotely based Pesticide Program Director.
+* Maintain regular communication with the Pesticide Program Director.

 KNOWLEDGE, SKILLS, AND EXPERIENCE: